 After Aaron Fox decided to use his timeout, the Scots then knuckled down to make sure it would count and with only 65 seconds left to play, Dundee got the go-ahead-goal.

 They worked the puck around the zone, moving it behind the net, where Combs picked out Bengtsson again on the right flank and he beat Rok Stojanovic, with another bullet into the top right corner.

-The final buzzer finally kick-started the full celebrations for the Stars and their fans and other results across the country mean that Dundee will face Belfast Giants in the Semi-Finals of the Playoff Finals Weekend in Nottingham, next Saturday.
+The final buzzer finally kick-started the full celebrations for the Stars and their fans, whilst other results across the country mean that Dundee will face Belfast Giants in the Semi-Finals of the Playoff Finals Weekend in Nottingham, next Saturday.